rossabaker/rossabaker/README.md

 I am [giving up GitHub][give-up-github] for personal use.
 Open Source maintainers need a place that respects their licenses, their time, and their wishes.
-Microsoft ignores our copyrights and copylefts, floods us with AI slop, and the only way to opt out is to leave.
+Microsoft disregards our copyrights and copylefts, floods us with AI slop, and the only opt-out is to leave.

 > [!TIP]
 > If you feel the same, you may find this
 > [script][give-up-github.sh] useful.

 ## Scope

-This is an individual decision, limited to repos that are "mine."
+This is an individual decision, limited to my repositories.

-I hope to move group projects, but prefer consensus to edict.
-I am pushing collaborators, but not pushing with `--force`.
+Group projects will move by consensus, not edict.
+I will push collaborators, but I will not push with `--force`.

-This does not apply to work.
-Their time, their rules.
+Work projects are exempt; their time, their rules.

-To minimize user disruption, any *original sources* with at least one star remain archived here, with a final commit appended to the default `HEAD`.
+To minimize user disruption, *original sources* with at least one star remain archived here, with a final commit to `HEAD`.

 ## New homes

 ### Codeberg

-[**Codeberg**][codeberg]</dfn> is my home for collaborative open source.
-I'm proud to be a [supporting member][codeberg-join].
+[**Codeberg**][codeberg] is my home for collaborative open source.
+I'm a proud [supporting member][codeberg-join].

 > [!TIP]
 > Codeberg is free for public repositories with an open-source